-At first, I was a little intimidated by the Stem Stitch.
+At first, I was a little intimidated by the stem stitch.
 How could a series of straight hand embroidery stitches follow a curve so nicely?
 It had to be hard!
 But it’s not!
 As long as you follow your line and take small, consistent stitches, even tight curves appear smooth.
-And if your line turns sharp corners, the Stem Stitch can handle that, too!
-The video below shows you how!
+And if your line turns sharp corners, this stitch can handle that, too!

-The Stem Stitch has a rope-like appearance that’s easy so see in this drawing.
-It’s the rope-like quality that makes this stitch so effective on curves, resulting in a smooth, gap-free outline.
-Some embroiderers work the stitch from the top of the work, as shown here.
+This stitch is sometimes referred to as the outline stitch, crewel stitch, point de cable or stalk stitch.
+It has a rope-like appearance that makes this stitch so effective on curves, resulting in a smooth, gap-free outline.
+Some embroiderers work the stitch from the top of the work.
 Others use a “stab” method that provides more control, especially when you are learning.

-- If you like the Stem Stitch, check out Chain, Chain, Chain Stitch for another fun outline stitch.
+Check out Chain Stitch for another fun outline stitch.